top of page

 A year later, Ash is an entirely different dog, super intelligent, a problem solver, and a very fun and loyal dog.

-I also had the opportunity to provide help and care to client's in the local areas, I worked with a variety of different dogs from a small pointer, to a few Maremma's (Italian sheepdogs), a pug, a spitz and multiple cats.
+I also had the opportunity to provide dog training and care for client's in the local area, I worked with a variety of different dogs from a small Pointer mix, to a few Maremma's (Italian sheepdogs), a Pug, a Spitz and multiple cats.
+It was a fantastic experience I will never forget, where I got to meet a wonderful variety of amazing people who have one of the biggest sense of community I have ever experienced and not least of all, seeing how deeply they love, as well as utilize their animals for the benefit of the whole community.

 Sicily